Causes of damaged skin

 With that said, here’s a list of the worst foods to avoid:

-For more details read: Top 7 Foods To Avoid if You’re Struggling with Damaged Skin.
+For more details read: Top 7 Foods To Avoid if You’re Struggling with Damaged Skin .

 Another common cause of damaged skin is allergies - whether known or unknown.
 Skin irritations are so varied that there are many different names for it, depending on the trigger.

 First there is hives (or urticaria), which stem from activated mast cells that release histamine.
 Histamine reactions are what you can thank for those red, itchy patches that seem to come out of nowhere.
+Then there is dermatitis - either atopic dermatitis (also known as eczema) or contact dermatitis.
+Some common causes include:

 Think of your skin like a sponge, soaking up everything it comes in contact with.
 It’s scary to think, but recent research suggests our bodies absorb roughly 5 pounds of chemicals every year!

+Those chemicals include everything from volatile organic compounds and surfactants to known carcinogens and toxic preservatives - all of which play a role in damaging your skin.
 Laundry detergent, for example, disrupts the skin’s pH and damages the acid mantle.
 Another study documented dozens of popular detergents, and every single one tested positive for at least one chemical deemed hazardous by the FDA.

 Other products, especially those that foam, are known to cause skin irritation, dryness, and essentially destroy the skin’s protective barrier.
+To avoid skin damage, switch to natural alternatives for things like:

 For tips on how to make the switch (and why you really need to), read 7 Common Household Products That Cause Skin Damage & How To Avoid Them.